Siobos/Engeto_project_Siobos_Aneta/Engeto_certification_project.md

 The lowest percentage increase is for tomatoes and sugar.
 Values ​​are negative.
 Carrot and apple are slowly increasing in price (below 10 %).

-RQ 4) Has there been a year in which the year-on-year increase in food prices was significantly higher than wage growth (greater than 10 %)?
+RQ 4) Is there a year in which the year-on-year increase in food prices was significantly higher than wage growth (greater than 10%)?
 Yes, in 2006 and 2007 the year-on-year increase in food prices was significantly higher than wage growth.
 The gap between wage growth and food growth was the largest in 2007.

 2006	YOY_price: 14.29 %	YOY_payroll: 9,27 %